-Students will be allowed to enroll for the third time in a course without having to obtain approval from the Division Chair and the Dean's designee when:
+Students will be allowed to enroll for the third time in a course without having to obtain approval from the Division Dean and the Vice President of Academic and Student Affairs designee when:

 - A. The course is a developmental course and the last grade is either a W or an R. - B. The first two attempts in the course include one or more W grades. - C. The course is a non-developmental course and the last grade earned is a D.